jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    * :n:`Import` - additionally does an :cmd:`Import` on the loaded module, making components defined in the module available by their short names
-   * :n:`Export` - additionally does an :cmd:`Export` on the loaded module, making components defined in the module available by their short names *and* marking them to be imported when the current module is itself imported into a third module.
+   * :n:`Export` - additionally does an :cmd:`Export` on the loaded module, making components defined in the module available by their short names *and* marking them to be exported by the current module

-   If the required module has already been loaded, :n:`Import` and :n:`Export` make the command is equivalent to :cmd:`Import` or :cmd:`Export`.
+   If the required module has already been loaded, :n:`Import` and :n:`Export` make the command equivalent to :cmd:`Import` or :cmd:`Export`.

    The mapping between
    physical directories and logical names at the time of requiring the file must be consistent with the mapping used to compile the file.
 If several files match, one of them is picked in an unspecified fashion.

+   .. todo common user error on dirpaths see https://github.com/coq/coq/pull/11961#discussion_r402852390

 .. cmd:: From @qualid Require {? {| Import | Export } } {+ @qualid }
    :name: From ...
 Require ...

+   .. todo: wanted to change @qualid to @dirpath
+      but even without that, I don't get the description with ":n:`@dirpath.@dirpath’.@qualid`"

    Works like :cmd:`Require`, but picks any library whose absolute name is of the form :n:`@dirpath.@dirpath’.@qualid`